 This Great Ride's official start point is at Cromwell Heritage Precinct (as indicated by the 0km marker), giving a ride distance of 41km, with local shuttles transferring riders and bikes to the start or finish.
 There's also a 16km section of trail that traces the pretty Lake Dunstan shore from Smiths Way to the Cromwell Heritage Precinct.
 While this isn't officially part of the Great Ride, it does make an excellent short ride.

 Note that the most challenging and remote part of the trail is between Cornish Point and the Dunstan Arm Rowing Club, where some trail sections are narrow in places (1.5m) with steep drop-offs.
+Check out this great safety video to see whether this trail is right for you.

 There is a total of 580m climbing between Cromwell and Clyde, with most of the ascents gentle but steady.
 Riders should be capable of riding the full distance, and be confident biking off-road on grade 3 (intermediate) trails.
 Find out more about trail safety, riding skills and equipment in the Need to Know section.